DwFamilyMemberHistory

 |

-version | Σ | 0..1 | string | There are no (further) constraints on this element Element IdFamilyMemberHistory.relationship.coding.version Version of the system - if relevant DefinitionThe version of the code system which was used when choosing this code.
+version | Σ | 0..1 | string | There are no (further) constraints on this element Element idFamilyMemberHistory.relationship.coding.version Version of the system - if relevant DefinitionThe version of the code system which was used when choosing this code.
 Note that a well-maintained code system does not need the version reported, because the meaning of codes is consistent across versions.
 However this cannot consistently be assured, and when the meaning is not guaranteed to be consistent, the version SHOULD be exchanged.
 Where the terminology does not clearly define what string should be used to identify code system versions, the recommendation is to use the date (expressed in FHIR date format) on which that version was officially published as the version date.

 |

-code | Σ | 0..1 | code | There are no (further) constraints on this element Element IdFamilyMemberHistory.relationship.coding.code Symbol in syntax defined by the system DefinitionA symbol in syntax defined by the system.
+code | Σ | 0..1 | code | There are no (further) constraints on this element Element idFamilyMemberHistory.relationship.coding.code Symbol in syntax defined by the system DefinitionA symbol in syntax defined by the system.
 The symbol may be a predefined code or an expression in a syntax defined by the coding system (e.g. post-coordination).
 Need to refer to a particular code in the system.
 Note that FHIR strings SHALL NOT exceed 1MB in size

 |

-display | Σ | 0..1 | string | There are no (further) constraints on this element Element IdFamilyMemberHistory.relationship.coding.display Representation defined by the system DefinitionA representation of the meaning of the code in the system, following the rules of the system.
+display | Σ | 0..1 | string | There are no (further) constraints on this element Element idFamilyMemberHistory.relationship.coding.display Representation defined by the system DefinitionA representation of the meaning of the code in the system, following the rules of the system.
 Need to be able to carry a human-readable meaning of the code for readers that do not know the system.
 Note that FHIR strings SHALL NOT exceed 1MB in size

 |

-userSelected | Σ | 0..0 | boolean | There are no (further) constraints on this element Element IdFamilyMemberHistory.relationship.coding.userSelected If this coding was chosen directly by the user DefinitionIndicates that this coding was chosen by a user directly - e.g. off a pick list of available items (codes or displays).
+userSelected | Σ | 0..1 | boolean | There are no (further) constraints on this element Element idFamilyMemberHistory.relationship.coding.userSelected If this coding was chosen directly by the user DefinitionIndicates that this coding was chosen by a user directly - e.g. off a pick list of available items (codes or displays).
 This has been identified as a clinical safety criterium - that this exact system/code pair was chosen explicitly, rather than inferred by the system based on some rules or language processing.
 Amongst a set of alternatives, a directly chosen code is the most appropriate starting point for new translations.
 There is some ambiguity about what exactly 'directly chosen' implies, and trading partner agreement may be needed to clarify the use of this element and its consequences more completely.

 |

-text | Σ | 0..1 | string | There are no (further) constraints on this element Element IdFamilyMemberHistory.relationship.text Plain text representation of the concept DefinitionA human language representation of the concept as seen/selected/uttered by the user who entered the data and/or which represents the intended meaning of the user.
+text | S Σ | 1..1 | string | Element idFamilyMemberHistory.relationship.text Plain text representation of the concept DefinitionA human language representation of the concept as seen/selected/uttered by the user who entered the data and/or which represents the intended meaning of the user.
 The codes from the terminologies do not always capture the correct meaning with all the nuances of the human using them, or sometimes there is no appropriate code at all.
 In these cases, the text is used to capture the full meaning of the source.
-Very often the text is the same as a displayName of one of the codings.
+Usage note MA - Concatnate Relation and maternal/paternal fields together PSS - Family member field if documented in structured formate.
+Otherwise provide full short description Very often the text is the same as a displayName of one of the codings.

 |

-sex | Σ | 0..1 | CodeableConceptBinding | Element IdFamilyMemberHistory.sex male | female | other | unknown DefinitionThe birth sex of the family member.
+sex | Σ | 0..1 | CodeableConceptBinding | There are no (further) constraints on this element Element idFamilyMemberHistory.sex male | female | other | unknown DefinitionThe birth sex of the family member.
 Not all relationship codes imply sex and the relative's sex can be relevant for risk assessments.
-PS Suite: N/A MedAccess N/A This element should ideally reflect whether the individual is genetically male or female.
+This element should ideally reflect whether the individual is genetically male or female.
 However, as reported information based on the knowledge of the patient or reporting friend/relative, there may be situations where the reported sex might not be totally accurate.
 E.g. 'Aunt Sue' might be XY rather than XX.
 Questions soliciting this information should be phrased to encourage capture of genetic sex where known.
 However, systems performing analysis should also allow for the possibility of imprecision with this element.
 Codes describing the sex assigned at birth as documented on the birth registration.
-AdministrativeGender (extensible)Constraints

 |